QCaudron/repeater_roundabout/index.md

 Anyone with a ham radio license can participate !
 You don't even have to be local; stations may participate over Echolink or Allstar if they are available.

-> This page was last updated on Sunday November 20 at 19:41.
+> This page was last updated on Monday November 21 at 12:43.

 ---

 # Joining the Repeater Roundabout

 To get started, check out the [Rules](./rules) page.

 Then, check out the list of [113 participating repeaters](./repeaters) from across 50 radio groups that you'll play on during the contest.
 You can also [view the map](./map) to see where the repeaters are located.